A Principled Approach to Bayesian Transfer Learning: Transfer learning with Sequential Monte Carlo

-The specific sequence of inverse temperatures is chosen adaptively such that the \textit{effective sample size} \citep[ESS,][]{jasra2011inference} for the population of $N$ particles for the next inverse temperature value is approximately half the total population of particles $N/2$.
-This construction allows convenient access to any intermediate $\alpha \in (\alpha_t, \alpha_{t+1})$ through the use of importance sampling with a guaranteed ESS greater than $N/2$ and therefore substantially reduces the computational complexity of the FPP while also providing convenient access to the conditional distribution shown in Eq. \eqref{eq:targetPP} for the NPP.
+Our construction of two schedules and the decomposition in Eq. \eqref{eq:decomp} allows convenient access to any intermediate $\alpha \in (\alpha_t, \alpha_{t+1})$ through the use of importance sampling with a guaranteed ESS greater than $E$ and therefore substantially reduces the computational complexity of finding $C_\trg(\alpha) \ \forall \alpha \in [0, 1]$.
+We use $N=1000$ particles for our experiments and find that the Monte Carlo variability is small enough that we can find the optimal estimates of $C_\trg(\alpha)$ with reasonable accuracy as shown in Figure \ref{fig:Cplot}.
+Further, storing the population of particles from schedule $2$ provides convenient access to the conditional distribution shown in Eq. \eqref{eq:targetPP}, which both the FPP and the NPP require.